tbates/tbates.github.io/_posts/2020-11-30-First-steps.md

 <a name="top"></a>
 umx stands for "user" OpenMx helper library.
 It's purpose is to help with [Structural Equation Modeling](http://en.wikipedia.org/wiki/Structural_equation_modeling) in [OpenMx](http://openmx.psyc.virginia.edu).

-So, let's do some modeling...
+I called this post "first steps" but it will take you a long way into practical modelling.
+So, let's do some modeling …

 If you haven't installed umx, [do that now](/models/tutorial/2020/12/10/Install.html), and follow the link back here.